cloudify-cosmo/wagon/README.md

 wagon create -s cloudify-script-plugin==1.2 -a '--retries 5'
 ```

-Regarding exclusions, note that excluding packages can result in an archive being non-installable.
+* Excluding packages can result in an archive being non-installable.
 The user will be warned about this but creation will succeed.
 Creation validation, though (i.e. using the `--validate` flag), will fail and show an error incase the archive cannot be installed.

-Also note that Wagon doesn't currently provide a way for packaging packages that are in editable mode.
+* Wagon doesn't currently provide a way for packaging packages that are in editable mode.
-So, for instance, providing a dev-requirements file which contains a `-e DEPENDENCY` requirement will not be taken into consideration.
+So, for instance, providing a requirements file which contains a `-e DEPENDENCY` requirement will not be taken into consideration.
 This is not related to wagon but rather to the default `pip wheel` implementation stating that it will be "Skipping bdist_wheel for #PACKAGE#, due to being editable".
 We might allow processing editable provided dependencies in the future.
+* Currently, when using the `-r .` option, Wagon looks for both `dev-requirements.txt` and `requirements.txt` files under the archive or local path.
+This is obviously not ideal and may be changed in the future.

 ### Install Packages